 At FormAssembly, we don’t just help you create forms.
-We help you create exceptional, user-friendly, smart, and connected web forms.
-To help pull it all together, we’ve compiled four of our most useful web form design tips from four of our top form building posts.
-These are simple pieces of advice that you can use on your forms today.
+We help you create user-friendly, smart, and connected web forms that align with your organization’s brand.
+If you’ve been feeling stuck in the web form design process, we’ve put together a few pieces of advice that you can use on your forms today.
 Let’s get started!

-This might be the easiest way, but it’s not the best in terms of usability or conversion rates.
-Remember, when you’re not constrained by paper, you no longer have to save space by cramming as many fields as possible into the same space.
+This might be the easiest solution, but it’s not the best in terms of usability, user experience, or conversion rate.
+Remember, digital forms do not have the same constraints as paper forms.
+You no longer have to save space by cramming as many fields as possible into one sheet of paper.

-Spread out fields and consider one-column layouts, which can be less taxing to move through and fill out.
-If you have forms that require a lot of scrolling, consider breaking them up onto multiple pages.
+Spread out fields and consider one-column layouts, which can be less taxing for your audience to navigate and fill out.
+If you have web forms that are long and will require a lot of scrolling, consider breaking them up onto multiple pages.

 Lastly, consider using conditional fields that only appear if a user enters a certain answer.
 That’s definitely not something that you can do on paper, but your users will appreciate the streamlined look and ease of use.